kantsche/ComfyUI-MixMod/README.md

 - Set individual guidance scales (CFG) for each model
 - Frequency domain splitting for controlling different image characteristics
 - Chain multiple components together to create complex model combinations

+## Roadmap

+- Add more modes
+- Make this work with SD1.5, Flux and other models

 ## Installation